 How do you bring consumers in to turn your idea into profit?

 Well, no matter which of these questions you’re asking, an optimized conversion funnel analysis is critical for your product’s success.

 What Is a Conversion Funnel?

-A conversion funnel is a tool used to evaluate and comprehend the process that occurs when turning a curious consumer into a loyal customer.
+A conversion funnel is a tool used to evaluate and comprehend the process of turning a curious consumer into a loyal customer.

-The better you understand the process that the customer takes, the more easily you can improve the steps to increase consumer flow and, in turn, sales.
+The better you understand the process of the customer, the easier it is to improve the steps to increase consumer flow and, in turn, sales and KPIs.

 When talking about conversion funnels, it’s best to picture a kitchen funnel with a modification.

-Not everyone that looks at your product or happens across your website is going to have a need for what you’re selling, therefore our funnel is always going to have a leak.
+Not everyone that looks at your product or lands on your website needs what you’re selling.
+Therefore, your funnel is always going to have some leaks.

-Our goal is to minimize these leaks, making the funnel as efficient as possible, thus retaining as many future customers as possible.
+Your goal should be to minimize these leaks, making the funnel as efficient as possible — thus retaining as many future customers as possible.

 To best minimize these leaks and optimize the process, we need to take a closer look at the process, especially from the customer’s point of view.